-Cathy O’Dowd is the first woman in the world to climb Mount Everest, the world’s highest mountain, from both it’s north and south sides.
+Cathy O’Dowd is the first woman in the world to climb Mount Everest, from both its north and south sides.

-In 1999 she returned once more, and succeeded, becoming the first woman in the world to climb Everest from both north and south sides.
+In 1999, she returned once more, and succeeded, becoming the first woman in the world to climb Everest from both the north and south sides.

-O’Dowd has written two books about her Everest experiences, Everest: Free to Decide, co-written with Ian Woodall, and Just for the Love of it, translated into German as Aus Liebe Zum Berg.
+O’Dowd has written two books about her Everest experiences, Everest: Free to Decide, co-written with Ian Woodall, and Just for the Love of it.

-In 2000 she became only the fourth woman in the world to climb Lhotse, the world’s fourth highest mountain.
+In 2000, she became the fourth woman in the world to climb Lhotse, the world’s fourth-highest mountain.

-As a motivational speaker, Cathy weaves together the literal adventure of the climb and the metaphorical challenge of reaching for the peak of achievement, sharing her stories of challenge, adventure, passion for life and the reality of death.
+As an adventurer motivational speaker, Cathy weaves together the real adventure of the climb and the metaphorical challenge of reaching for the peak of achievement, sharing her stories of challenge, adventure, passion for life and the reality of death.

 Cathy O’Dowd can present her speech in English or Spanish.